495TacoTuesday/taco-tuesday/README.md

-# Group Project - *TacoTracker*
+# Group Project - *DealTracker*

-**TacoTracker** is a Taco Tuesday Tracker application that allows users to report on deals at restaurants.
+**DealTracker** is a Taco Tuesday Tracker application that allows users to report on deals at restaurants.

 **Acknowledgements to Master Jesus**